 The Secrets Behind Grant Writing

-November 3, 2023 | Lisa Gibbs
+October 1, 2025 | Lisa Gibbs

-Let’s face it, grant writing can be a daunting task.
+Let’s face it, grant writing can feel like a daunting task.
 Knowing that it is a critical process to secure funding for your non-profit or organization, it can be an extremely nerve-wracking and anxious process to go through.
 But don’t worry, we’ve got your back.
 UWF Continuing Education’s online grant writing program is designed to help you navigate the world of grants with confidence.

 What will I learn in the course?